A SHORT FAQ

 How do I run in new tires?

 You may notice that new tires act a little slippery.
-The reason behind is, that during the last manufacturing process (most manufacturers do this) the new tire is run through a so-called curing process.
+The reason behind this is, that during the last manufacturing process (most manufacturers do this) the new tire is run through a so-called curing process.
 When the tire is released from the very hot mold during manufacturing, a small amount of release agent is applied to ensure an easier removal from the mold.
-This thin layer which remains on the tire (and sometimes gives it a nice shiny gloss to it) is the reason why you should pay attention when riding your new tires the first time.
+This thin layer that remains on the tire (and sometimes gives it a nice shiny gloss to it) is the reason why you should pay attention when riding your new tires the first time.
 Better safe than sorry!